How to simulate multi-qubit circuits in quantum computing

 system_hamiltonian = graph.hermitian_part(term_sum)

-# Compute the unitary using `time_evolution_operators_pwc`
+# Compute the unitaries.

 unitaries = graph.time_evolution_operators_pwc(